mjeanmar/mdi-basic-training/_docs/code-colloboration/fork-and-pull.md

 <https://www.google.com/search?q=git+fork+and+pull>

-The concepts you will want to understand are that:
+The concepts you want to understand are that:

 - Project maintainers control the code in the "official", "definitive" repository
 - Code developers: